 How is the course assessed?

-Year 7 and 8 students complete 1 science assessment per half term which assesses them on their ability to recall knowledge, analyse and display data and apply their knowledge to unfamilar situations.
+In year 7-9 students complete 1 science assessment per half term which assesses them on their ability to recall knowledge, analyse and display data and apply their knowledge to unfamiliar situations.

 Homework and beyond the classroom